Infinidat/infi.projector/README.md

 * `buildout.in`.
 Yet another configuration file, used in production environments.
 * `setup.in`.
 A template file for setup.py.
 Modify when necessary.

 Also, you'll notice that the checked out branch is `develop`.
 That is because we use `gitflow`'s branching model.
-That means that `master` holds merges for final releases only, and that the devleopment is on `develop` or separate feature branches.
+That means that `master` holds merges for final releases only, and that the development is on `develop` or separate feature branches.

 ### Building the development environment